Coloring Outside the Lines - Canvas to Concrete

 Experimenting with how to translate my signature chunky textures to a large-scale wall pushed me in new ways.
 It forced me to think about scale, materials, and process differently.
 It was a reminder that “reimagining” often looks messy, bold, and alive—unfolding in real time, full of unexpected discoveries.

-This mural represents one of the most honest expressions of my artistic style—what I’ve long explored on canvas, now brought to the streets.
-I even had a very special assistant: my daughter!
-Of course she made a few marks on the wall, and I left them in the final piece.
-It means the world to me to share this moment with her and my hope to pass along to her never stay inside the lines, be your own person, create what only you can give to this one precious life on earth we have.
+My daughter made a few marks on the wall, and I left them in the final piece.
+It means the world to me to share this moment with her, and my hope is always to pass along to her: never stay inside the lines, be your own person, and create what only you can give to this one precious life on earth we have.

-The inspiration behind the mural comes from the vibrant landscape of North Dakota—particularly the colors of summer turning into fall, the very season during which I painted it.
-North Dakota’s beauty is often underrated, but when you really look, the colors here are incredibly bold and striking.
-I began with a base of neon yellow, inspired by the canola fields that light up our prairies, set against the juxtaposition of the blue sky.
-Those hues—along with deep greens and flowing black forms—represent the wild grasses and their strong roots, always dancing in the ever-present North Dakota wind.
+I began with a base of neon yellow, inspired by the canola fields that illuminate our prairies, set against the contrast of an endless blue sky.
+From there, I layered in deep greens and flowing black forms to represent the wild grasses and their strong, grounded roots—constantly moving, always dancing in the ever-present North Dakota wind.

-That wind became part of the story too.
-Whether you love it or not, the wind moves our landscape and gives it life.
-I leaned into that energy—letting it inform the movement and rhythm of the mural.
-I layered in bursts of color to represent North Dakota’s wildflowers—the prairie roses in pink, the blue and violet blooms of native legumes and alfalfa, and of course, the iconic bold orange and yellow of our sunflower fields.
+That wind became part of the story itself.
+Whether embraced or endured, it shapes our landscape and brings it to life.
+I leaned into that energy, allowing it to guide the movement and rhythm of the mural.
+Throughout the piece, bursts of color emerge to reflect North Dakota’s wildflowers—the soft pinks of prairie roses, the blues and violets of native legumes and alfalfa, and the bold oranges and yellows of sunflower fields.

-I am incredibly honored to have been selected as one of 12 regional artists for the inaugural Art Alley Cohort in Mandan, North Dakota here with the fellow artists at the ribbon-cutting and unveiling of the art alley.
+Here I am with the 12 regional artists for the inaugural Art Alley Cohort in Mandan, North Dakota, at the ribbon-cutting and unveiling of the art alley.

 My hope is that when you view this mural, you feel something tactile—like you could reach out and catch the flowers before they blow away.
 But more importantly, I hope you see what you want to see.
 Whether it’s a cowgirl riding across the prairie, children swimming in the Missouri River, or a golden sunset out your back door, I invite you to find your own story in this work.
 That’s the beauty of abstract expressionism—it’s open to your interpretation.